 How to Spot the Risks and Signs of a Seat Belt Malfunction

-Seat belts save lives.
+Seat belts save lives, but what happens when there’s a seatbelt malfunction?
 In 2016, the National Highway Traffic Safety Administration estimates that seat belts saved 15,000 lives in the United States.
 Across the country, approximately 90% of drivers and passengers buckle up.
 Buckling up is a critical safety step, but many are doing so without realizing they may be at risk of a seat belt malfunction.
 Many are buckling up with a false sense of security that could cause serious injury or death in a motor vehicle accident.

 What is known is that over the past few years numerous automakers have recalled vehicles over defective seat belts.
 Most recently, Ford recalled 108,000 midsized vehicles over seat belt defects that could prevent holding passengers in place during a collision.
 In June 2019, Land Rover recalled 16,000 vehicles due to faulty driver’s side seat belts.
 In 2014, GM recalled 1.4 million vehicles over cables that could become fatigued and separate.